-The Judge decides how long it shall remain in force.
-This is likely to be 3, 6 or 12 months or until any further Court Hearing.

-The Order will be enforceable by the Police as explained above.
+- The Judge decides how long it shall remain in force.
+This is likely to be 3, 6 or 12 months or until any further Court Hearing. - The Order will be enforceable by the Police.

 If the respondent will not agree to an Order being made: